Terms of Service

 Jointly developed tooling Joint Pro-rated ownership per contribution; documented in SOW addendum

-Standard tooling (non-custom) Manufacturer No transfer rights; usage governed by production agreement
+Standard tooling (non-custom) Manufacturer No transfer rights; usage governed by the production agreement

 Client-owned tooling stored at manufacturing facilities remains the Client's property.
-CORIO will provide a tooling register upon project completion.
+CORIO provides a tooling register upon project completion.
 Physical retrieval of tooling is the Client's responsibility and cost.

 3.3 Intellectual Property Allocation

-CORIO retains ownership of: proprietary methodologies, process frameworks (including The Engineer's Path and The Strategic Trinity), analytical tools, template structures, and any pre-existing intellectual property incorporated into deliverables.
+CORIO retains ownership of its proprietary methodologies, process frameworks (including The Engineer's Path and The Strategic Trinity), analytical tools, template structures, and any pre-existing intellectual property incorporated into deliverables.
 CORIO grants the Client a perpetual, non-exclusive license to use such incorporated IP solely in connection with the deliverable.

 3.4 Confidentiality of Custom Specifications